-A material that can flow and cannot resist deformation.
+A fluid is any material that can flow and cannot resist deformation.
 Fluids include gases, liquids, and plasmas.
 Some substances, such as Silly Putty, blur the distinction between solids and fluids, depending on the timescale over which they are observed.

 There are three ordinary states of matter – solid, liquid, and gas – plus plasma, which can be considered a fourth state.
 The substance H2O is commonly called "ice" in its solid state, "water" in its liquid state, and "water vapor" in its gaseous state.
 When side forces, called shearing forces, are applied to a solid piece of ice, very large forces are needed to deform or break it.
 The solid has a very high internal friction, or resistance to shearing.
 The word for internal friction is viscosity and for a solid, its value is generally very large.
 Liquids have a lower viscosity than solids, and gases have a still lower viscosity, in other words, they have less internal friction.